 For lunch mix it with mayo, relish and diced celery and pile it on to your slider buns.
 Same as you would make tuna or chicken salad but with a beefier flavor.
 Don’t want to bring anything that needs to be refrigerated for rv meals?
 You can make corned beef spaghetti using this instead of ground beef.

-From there you could try any of our leftover corned beef recipes here with this instead of the whole variety.
+From there you could try any of our best leftover corned beef recipes here with this instead of the whole variety.
 I will say that whole and non processed is way better, but if this is all you have I hope we gave you a few new ideas.

 What is inside canned corned beef?